468601114_10163683300086729_1164656703144883693_n.jpg

 Unforgettable gatherings.

-The Historic Kirkwood House offers a quaint, charming alternative to modern event halls for:
+Located adjacent to Kirkwood Inn, the Historic Kirkwood House offers an intimate, inviting alternative to modern event halls for:

 • Micro-weddings